json-schema-x-graphql/json-schema-x-graphql/GETTING_STARTED.md

 ### Option 1: Fix a Typo or Improve Docs

-The easiest way to contribute!
+The intake_processest way to contribute!

 1. Find a typo or unclear section
 2. Click "Edit" on GitHub or clone the repo